rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 - U1 low-power (max 20W) conversion of the panel voltage to battery voltage.
 - U3 fixed conversion of the battery voltage to the 5V required by the ESP.
 - U7 convenience user power output or secondary battery charge.
-- U6 mid-power _optional_ (max 300W) conversion of the panel voltage to battery voltage.
+- U6 mid-power _optional_ (max 300W) conversion of the panel voltage to battery voltage. n.b. the mid-power modueles have usually a low side current shunt: never connect both Vin- and Vout- to GND simultaneously!

 ## Preparation of the buck converters for injection
 None of the buck converters are providing injection from factory.
 There is a minimum of preparation to use them: